funkygao/dbus/README.md

 yet another databus that transfer/transform pipeline data between plugins.

+You can think of dbus as logstash + flume + nifi + canal, with builtin cluster support and delivery guarantee.

 dbus is not yet a 1.0.
 We're writing more tests, fixing bugs, working on TODOs.